 In most cases, this is even better than storing them in their original packaging alone.
 If you store a lot of strings, you may want to make one to protect them.
 Depending on how many strings you are storing, this is a great way to protect them from rust.

 Refrigerator or Freezer

-While this might sound silly, it is a good place to store any strings for long periods with the right preparations.
+While this might sound silly, it’s a good place to store any strings for long periods.
+With the right preparations.

 How Long Do Nylon Guitar Strings Last?

 Where nylon strings begin to expire is with temperature changes.
-If they are being stored in their packaging in a place where the temperature fluctuates a great deal, this could affect the material.
+Stored in their packaging in a place where the temperature fluctuates a lot.
+This could affect the material.
 Over time, the nylon will become brittle, shortening the life of the string when it is eventually used.

 It is best to keep them in a cool place with no large changes in temperature.
 When the conditions are right, the nylon strings can be stored for a long time.

-If you plan to store guitar strings for a long time, it is best to take certain precautions to increase their shelf life.
+If you plan to store guitar strings for a long time, it’s best to take certain precautions.
+This will increase their shelf life.
 Purchasing a lot of them at one time might not always be the right approach.
-Even if the sale or deal seems right, if the strings are no longer fresh and slightly corroded when you put them on, it is money down the drain.
+Even if the sale is great.
+If the strings are no longer fresh and corroded when you put them on, it is money down the drain.
 Sometimes it is best to buy them as needed, and make sure to dispose of the old ones properly.

 How do you store guitar strings?

 The best way to store guitar strings is in their original packaging.
 If you don’t have it any longer, you can put them in an airtight container or bag.
 This will help keep them from being exposed to the air and oxidizing.